Government shutdowns. Economic downturns. Election years.

 - Programs delayed

 - In-person meetings/programs/everything else delayed

 And yet, a year in, nonprofits are still plugging along.
 Yes, things look different.
 Here are a few tips to keep you moving forward as we near the year one mark of COVID in the United States.

 What Can You Do?

 - It’s easy to get deflated.
 Don’t do it.
 Allow you and your staff a mini-pity party.
 Then roll up your sleeves and make a plan of action (if you haven’t already).
 Find ways to motivate each other.
-If you are dispersing staff make an extra effort to reach out to them during the shutdown.
+If you are dispersing staff make an extra effort to reach out to them during the stay-at-home orders.

 - Be aware of what items can wait, what items are needed and what items are wanted.
-Can you cut back on a specific supply that would save you a large amount over the next 4-6 weeks?
+Can you cut back on a specific supply that would save you a large amount over the next few weeks?
 Is there a program that needs to be put on hiatus?
 Be alert and aware, now more than ever, how each dollar is spent.

-Use the ‘down time’ effectively
+Use the down time effectively